dylanell/conditional-gan/README.md

 $ python train.py
 ```

-The training script will generate several files to an output directory (local `artifacts/` directory by default) including example images and model parameter files.
+The training script will generate model artifacts to the `artifacts/` directory.

 ### Serving with Python: